ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/custom-properties-dialogs/the-full-dialog-code-example.html.markdown

                 }
             };

-            //
-     : This is called usually from the OK button and allows validations this.validateValue = function(){
+            // **EXP 5** : This is called usually from the OK button and allows validations this.validateValue = function(){
                 var dlg = this._tmpDialog,
                     ret = true;